ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 As writers, we're used to saving our work to a folder or the cloud.
 With GitHub, your saved changes are called commits.
 Each time you commit a change, you're able to attach a description explaining why you made that change (for example, if you describe the section you've written in both the title and description for your commit, you'll have an at-a-glance-history of the progress of your work from the day you started until now.)

 Committing pushes your work to GitHub and lets you take advantage of version management.
-Get into the habit of making your commits at natural break points - when you complete a main section, after adding links and support files, after making edits, when you pack it in for the day, etc. Here's how to do that:
+Get into the habit of making your commits at natural break points - when you complete a main section, after adding links and support files, after making major edits, when you pack it in for the day, etc. Here's how to do that:

 1. Open GitHub Desktop.
 2. Choose your project.
 3. Once you've made a few commits, you'll see:

    * which files have changed

-   * which text has been added
+   * which text has been added (highlighted in green)

-   * which text has been deleted
+   * which text has been deleted (highlighted in red)

-   4) In the bottom left corner, you'll see a summary section.
+4. In the bottom left corner, you'll see a summary section.
 Type a short title and description here to let everyone know what you've updated.

-   5) Hit **Commit to master**.
+5. Hit **Commit to master**.

-   6) You're done!
+6. You're done!
 Your file will now have its title and description attached, and you'll be able to see it on github.com...after you do one last thing.

+### So, now you have:

+- Your content structured in a Markdown file, ready for exporting to Word, PDF, HTML or other formats.
+- Images placed where they belong within your content.
+- Images stored on your computer for uploading into WordPress or your favourite CMS.
+- Your first committed file ready to push to github.com, via GitHub Desktop.